Testicular Cancer Blood Screening

 Who Is This Test For?

-- Men aged 15-49 (highest risk group)
+- Men aged 15–49 with risk factors for testicular cancer

-- Men with history of undescended testicle
+- Men with a history of undescended testicle

 "Our Testicular Cancer Blood Screening provides the comprehensive insight you need to take control of your health.
 Every biomarker is carefully analysed and results are reviewed by our clinical team."